dogusyuksel/extended-grep/README.md

 		used to specify which element you want to extract after splitting the line.
 		If this is not used, then whole line will be filtered.

-	--numerictype     	(-n): numeric type
-		used to specify the extracted element's type is numeric.
-		This is usefull when the extracted field contains numeric and alphanumeric characters together No parameter required

 	--linebelow       	(-b): line below
 		used to select a new line that is number of lines below the picket line before This is usefull when there is no constant string specifier to pick the line that we want to examine